-PowerShell for Exchange Server online video training library.
-Start training today!
-Interface Video Training Video transcript: How to Provision Recipients in Bulk in Exchange Server with PowerShell When it comes to provisioning users in bulk there’s a couple of common things typically people are reading data out of text file, reading it out of a … Continue reading How to provision Recipients in Bulk in Exchange Server with PowerShell
+When it comes to provisioning users in bulk there’s a couple of common things typically people are reading data out of text file, reading it out of a CSV file or basically just pulling out of Active Directory.
+Let’s take a look out of the AD scenario.
+If I use: Get-User –RecipientTypeDetails user These are … Continue reading How to provision Recipients in Bulk in Exchange Server with PowerShell

 If you were to ask a number of networking professionals how routers make forwarding decisions, you might hear one answer far more than any other – Administrative Distance.
 In simplest terms, Administrative Distance (AD) is a ranking of believability.
 That is, if I am a router with more than one routing protocol running, to whom … Continue reading To Cisco Routers, This Concept Is Number One!

 So, what if you want to manage Active Directory, Exchange, SCVMM or any product for that matter and don’t have the RSAT or management tools installed?
 Well, I have the answer for you – and for some reason it’s overlooked by many PowerShell admins – but is my favorite solution to managing other products.
 I … Continue reading How to manage products like Exchange and AD without installing additional tools